kevinpt/opbasm/doc/rst/language.rst

 PicoBlaze has a minimal set of instructions for moving data into and between registers.

+.. _inst-load:

 load
 ~~~~

 The ``load`` instruction copies the value of its second argument into the register of the first argument.
-This is the only to set a register to an arbitrary constant value.
+This is the only way to directly set a register to an arbitrary constant value.

 ===================================== ====================== =================================
 Format                                Example                Result